What causes hearing impairment? 29 possible conditions

 Hearing loss has been shown to negatively impact people’s quality of life and their mental state.
 If you develop hearing loss, you may have difficulty understanding others.
 This can increase your anxiety level or cause depression.
 Treatment for hearing loss may improve your life significantly.
 It may restore self-confidence while also improving your ability to communicate with other people.

 Not all cases of hearing loss are preventable.
 However, there are several steps that you can take to protect your hearing:

 - Use safety equipment if you work in areas with loud noises, and wear earplugs when you swim and go to concerts.
 The National Institute on Deafness and Other Communication Disorders reports that 15 percent of people ages 20 to 69 experienced hearing loss due to loud noise.

 - Have regular hearing tests if you work around loud noises, swim often, or go to concerts on a regular basis.

 - Avoid prolonged exposure to loud noises and music.

-- Seek help for ear infections, as they may cause permanent damage to the ear if left untreated.
+- Seek help for ear infections.
+They may cause permanent damage to the ear if they’re left untreated.

 Click to add a symptom to your list